 We need to address death and dying more mindfully.
 We need to address birth and birthing more mindfully.
 We need to live with more breath and heart awareness as we journey through life — more mindfully.
 By bringing together those involved in holding space for life’s sacred threshold points, and welcoming members of all faiths and spiritual traditions, the Institute provides members with a nurturing and important professional and spiritual home.

-*The Institute for the Study of Birth, Breath, and Death proudly partners with the International End of Life Doula Association (INELDA).
-INELDA members receive discounts off of the Institute work and Institute members receive discounts off of INELDA offerings.
+*The Institute for the Study of Birth, Breath, and Death proudly partners with a variety of organizations, lifting up the good work of: the International End of Life Doula Association (INELDA).